johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Usually programming with distributed actors means assuming that an actor may be remote, and thus only `Codable` parameters/return types may be used with it.
 This is a sound and resilient model, however it sometimes becomes an annoying limitation when an actor is "known to be local".

-This situation sometimes ocurs when developing a form of manager actor which always has a single local instance per cluster node, but also is reachable by other nodes as a distributed actor.
+This situation sometimes occurs when developing a form of manager actor which always has a single local instance per cluster node, but also is reachable by other nodes as a distributed actor.
 Since the actor is defined as distributed, we can only send messages which can be encoded to it, however sometimes such APIs have a few specialized local functions which make sense locally, but are never actually sent remotely.
 We do want to have these local-only messages to be handled by exactly the same actor as the remote messages, to avoid race conditions and accidental complexity from splitting it up into multiple actors.

 A specific example of such pattern is the [CASPaxos protocol](https://arxiv.org/abs/1802.07000), which is a popular distributed consensus protocol which performs a distributed compare-and-set operation over a distributed register.
 It's API accepts a `change` function, which naturally we cannot (and do not want to) serialize and send around the cluster, however the local proposer wants to accept such function: